Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 THE FIVE M'GILLOT (IV)

-– Inspired by Kohelet: Life and Loss in Hues of Green
+– Inspired by Ecclesiastes: Life and Loss in Hues of Green

 The series is based on the famous chapter 3, verses 1-8, which states that there is a time for everything, including birth and death.
 These words are soothing when we are in mourning.
 Hidden in the tapestries is a story of dying early in life, reflecting Kohelet’s cynical sentiment of hopelessness.
 There might be a time to die, but some die too soon.
 We can do nothing to influence natural or manmade conditions.